pekim/skyline/README.md

 skyline implements the skyline algorithm for packing 2D rectangles.

-## jvernay's code
+## Acknowledgment

-Most of the implementation is a Go port of https://git.sr.ht/~jvernay/JV/tree/main/item/src/jv_pack2d.
+Most of the implementation is a Go port of jvernay's https://git.sr.ht/~jvernay/JV/tree/main/item/src/jv_pack2d.
 The article at
 https://jvernay.fr/en/blog/skyline-2d-packer/implementation/.
 describes the code.

 That code was placed in the [public domain](https://unlicense.org/) by jvernay.

+## License

+skyline is licensed under the terms of the MIT license.

 ## Development